-You might be cynical, and see today’s case as nothing more than a lawyer worried about collecting a large and unwarranted fee.
+You might be cynical, and imagine that today’s case is nothing more than a lawyer worried about collecting a large and unwarranted fee.
 But the case is much more than that.

 The facts are rather prosaic.
 Some landowners failed to carefully mark the common boundary with their neighbor before setting a timber company loose on the property.
 Sure enough, the cutters harvested some of the neighbor’s trees.
 That much wasn’t an issue.

 When Valarie Garvey sued the Chaceys for timber tress, property damage and a collection of related causes of action, the Chaceys hired some aggressive litigators.
 Their lawyers knew that the best trial defense often is a good pretrial offense.
 They fought tooth-and-nail before trial, gaining their best tactical high ground when Valerie’s lawyer inexplicably didn’t identify the plaintiff’s timber expert by the pretrial deadlines.